xtuml/training/courses/System Modeling with the xtUML Editor/Best Practices and Tips/UI Best Practices quiz.md

 __Type:__ Radio Buttons

-__Question:__ Two view state machine diagram next to State Event Matrix, you need first to open
+__Question:__ To view State Machine diagram next to State Event Matrix, you need first to select

 __Choices:__
-  - A: New Window
+  - A: Window > New Window
-  - B: New Editor
+  - B: Window > New Editor

 __Answer(s):__
   - B